 Instant Pot Roast With Onion Gravy

-This recipe uses a 6-quart Instant Pot & 3-5 lb chuck or arm roast.
+This recipe uses a 6-quart Instant Pot & 3-5 lb roast.
 Make sure the cut of meat is adequately marbled to assure a juicy, tender result.
-Depending upon the size of the roast, it may take almost 2 hours start to finish when you factor in the instant pot coming to pressure, the cook time and the cool down time & finish. #TexasHomesteader
+Depending upon the size of the roast, it may take almost 2 hours start to finish when you factor in the instant pot coming to pressure, the cook time and the cool down time & finish, but only a fraction of that is hand-on time. #TexasHomesteader

 - 2 tsp black pepper